CreativeTechGuy/no-bad-alchs/README.md

 ## Version History

+* 1.1.4 - Fix keyboard support for swapping to inventory
 * 1.1.3 - Check names of menu items loosely to increase compatibility with other plugins which change menu item names
 * 1.1.2 - Exclude Mage Training Arena items
 * 1.1.1 - Fixed rare error